leimdorfer/epidemioloviz/README.md

 3. Isolation and distancing required high levels of adherence before it mattered

 As an extension of the previous two points, i.e the model for movement is wrong and the standard deviation of resulting infection is high, removing people from the risk of infection didn't really affect the curve for the remaining poeple until almost everyone was protected.
 I'm guessing this has something to do with the size of the "container" div - i.e. a change in the size of the available "safe" space in which people are moving is only increased by a tiny amount as each person protects themselves, so this needs to be a large number before the effect is noticable, particularly as chance plays a large role.
+Also, isolation and distancing in this programme are identical, so that distinction is a bit pointless here.

 4. More generally...